Jeiwan/uniswapv3-book/src/milestone_5/user-interface.md

 This will free us from calculating a pool address and a position key on the front end.

-Then, after user typed in a position range, we can try fetching a position:
+Then, after the user has typed in a position range, we can try fetching a position:
 ```js
 const getAvailableLiquidity = debounce((amount, isLower) => {
   const lowerTick = priceToTick(isLower ? amount : lowerPrice);